ThoughtWorksInc/each/README.md

 ### Step 3: Import implicit Monad instances

-Scalaz has provided `Option` monad, you just import it.
+Scalaz has provided `Option` monad, so you just import it.

 ``` scala
 import com.thoughtworks.each.Monadic._
 import scalaz.std.option._
 ```

-Please import other monad instances if you need other monad.
+Please import other monad instances if you need other monads.

 ### Step 4: Use `monadic[F]` to create a monadic expression